mac999/cad-web-app-vibe/README.md

-# Django 3D CAD Tool
+# Simple 3D CAD Tool for testing vibe coding

 A simple 3D CAD tool built with Django and Three.js.